Skip to main content

 Command 'nvcc' not found, but can be installed with: sudo apt install nvidia-cuda-toolkit

-2. Select the CUDA Toolkit version to install from NVIDIA Official Site > CUDA Toolkit Archive.
-When selecting a version, you can find the Base Installer command at the bottom of the page.
+2. On the NVIDIA Official Site > CUDA Toolkit Archive, select the version of the CUDA Toolkit to install.
+After selecting a version, find the Base Installer command at the bottom.

-Image Select CUDA Toolkit version and check Base Installer command
+Image Select CUDA Toolkit version and find Base Installer command

 3. Run the Base Installer command (first line) to download the CUDA Toolkit installation file.

-Example of file download command for CUDA Toolkit installation
+Example command to download CUDA Toolkit installation file

 $ wget https://developer.download.nvidia.com/compute/cuda/11.4.0/local_installers/cuda_11.4.0_470.42.01_linux.run

-4. Execute the Base Installer command (second line) to run the CUDA Toolkit installation file.
+4. Run the Base Installer command (second line) to execute the CUDA Toolkit installation file.

 $ sudo sh cuda_11.4.0_470.42.01_linux.run

-5. Press the arrow keys to select Continue and press Enter.
+5. Use the arrow keys to select Continue and press Enter.

 Image Select Continue